chrbauer/gettext-th/README.md

 msgfmt en_US.po
 ```

 With that the program compiles.
+And you can update en_US.po again.

 Now copy en_US.po to de_DE.po, translate the messages and run `msgfmt de_DE.po`.
 If you recompile (maybe run cabal clean first) the output of your app is in german.